chinhonnang0000/asteroidgen/README.md

 - No hidden items, Techs from other mods can be brought here as long as resources are available.
 - Launch to adjacent and non-user generated fields.
 They can be captured by :
+- - save and quit,
+  - abondaon,
-- - save and quit, abondaon, lose the battle or swapping fields.
-Then the field will have 30 waves instead of infinite waves.
+  - lose the battle or swapping fields.
+  Then the field will have 30 waves instead of infinite waves. or you can go above 30 waves then press save and quit.

 Work in progress, excluding bugfixes
 - kilns, phase weavers, surge smelters,